godotengine/godot-docs/classes/class_navigationserver3d.rst

 NavigationServer3D is the server that handles navigation maps, regions and agents.
 It does not handle A\* navigation from :ref:`AStar3D<class_AStar3D>`.

-Maps are made up of regions, which are made of navigation meshes.
+Maps are divided into regions, which are composed of navigation meshes.
 Together, they define the navigable areas in the 3D world.

 \ **Note:** Most **NavigationServer3D** changes take effect after the next physics frame and not immediately.
 This includes all changes made to maps, regions or agents by navigation-related nodes in the scene tree or made through scripts.